RenderKit/ospray/doc/api.md

   float  normal                     1  normal map/scale

-  int    thin                       0  flag specifying whether the material is thin or solid
+  bool   thin                   false  flag specifying whether the material is thin or solid

   float  thickness                  1  thickness of the material (thin only), affects the
                                        amount of color attenuation due to specular transmission